AndyFooGuoZhen/DevNotes/Cloud Technologies/AWS policies/README.md

 - AWS applies the principles of least privilege, ensuring that each element only has the permissions necessary to function correctly
 - Permissions and policy evaluation is evaluated with a hierachical order
 - <img width="745" alt="image" src="https://github.com/user-attachments/assets/21fe2c2d-6a0e-4839-b6e8-73a715ca4814">

+### Usage of roles
+- Once a role is created, you can attach the role to a specific resource
+- EX: using an EC2 example, you can attach the role simply by heading to EC2 instance, Actions > security > modify IAM role and attach the role you have created